Mexico's president asks parties to resolve conflict at Penasquito gold mine

-MEXICO CITY, Sept 30 (Reuters) - Mexico’s President Andres Manuel Lopez Obrador said on Monday that he has asked the parties involved in an ongoing conflict at the Penasquito gold mine in Mexico to do their part to help resolve their differences.
+MEXICO CITY (Reuters) - Mexico’s President Andres Manuel Lopez Obrador said on Monday that he has asked the parties involved in an ongoing conflict at the Penasquito gold mine in Mexico to do their part to help resolve their differences.

 “We’re asking everyone to help reach an agreement,” Lopez Obrador said at his daily press conference when asked about the situation at the open-pit mine located in northern Zacatecas state.